-Data-Driven Leadership is an integrated approach to leadership, change management and data analytics in a continuous improvement environment.
-It is a data-based organizational competence that improves connectivity between processes, products, services and customers.
-The outcome is improved prioritization, resource allocation, fast-paced decision making, focused actions and reliable process execution.
+Data Driven Leadership is an integrated approach to Leadership, Change management and Data Analytics in a continuous improvement environment.
+It is a data-based organisational competence that improves connectivity between processes, products, services and customers.
+The outcome is improved prioritisation, resource allocation, fast-paced decision making, focused actions and reliable process execution.
 These lead to improved business results in the short term and continuous improvement opportunities in the long term.

-The role of a Data-Driven Leader is to drive accountability and focus on building a data culture.
-A leader connects people with facts and data-based process knowledge to implement better decisions.
-Better decisions lead to world-class process execution.
-This is achieved by steering teams away from opinions, cognitive bias, group-think and self-censorship.
-Of course, summarizing Data-Driven Leadership doesn’t even scratch the surface of what it entails in a practical sense.
-Here is some food for thought to help you start looking at your organization through the lens of Data-Driven Leadership.
+The role of a Data Driven Leader is to drive accountability and focus on building data culture.
+A leader connects people with fact and data based process knowledge to implement better decisions.
+Better decisions lead to world class process execution/ This is achieved by steering teams away from opinions, cognitive bias, group-think and self-censorship.
+Of course, summarising Data Driven Leadership doesn’t even scratch the surface of what it entails in a practical sense.
+So here is some food for thought to help you start looking at your organisation through the lens of Data Driven Leadership.

-Let’s start by looking at leadership itself.
+Let’s start with looking at Leadership in itself.
 What’s your perspective on it?
-Gone are the days when leadership was confined to the board room.
-Leadership is a trait that needs to be activated across your organization.
-Unlike management, which might be regarded as a bit of a science, leadership is more of an art.
+Gone are the days when Leadership was confined to the board room.
+Leadership is a trait that needs to be activated across your organisation.
+Unlike management, which might be regarded as a bit of a science, Leadership is more of an art.

 Leadership starts with the art of asking the right questions about business processes and requires the art of listening to others.
-Involve customers who can contribute valuable outside-in perspectives.
-Data-Driven Leadership is most successful in inclusive environments.
+By involving customers who can contribute valuable outside-in perspectives.
+Data Driven Leadership is most successful in inclusive environments.
 To create such an environment, you will need courage.

-The key to becoming a Data-Driven Leader is making sure your employees and colleagues care about your data strategy and understand how it will drive growth and business impact.
-You need a strategy.
-Explain your business purpose so everyone understands why they’re doing what they’re doing.
-Measure how far you have implemented it in order to keep large groups of employees and colleagues involved.
+The key to becoming a Data Driven Leader is making sure your employees and colleagues care about your data strategy and understand how it will drive growth and business impact.
+So, ‘Dear leader you need to have a data strategy’.
+Explain your business purpose, so everyone understands why they’re doing what they’re doing.
+Measure how far you have implemented it, in order to keep large groups of employees and colleagues involved.

-Data-Driven Leaders naturally need to focus on data analytics to achieve effective decision-making.
+Data Driven Leaders naturally need to focus on data analytics to achieve effective decision making.
 But this has to involve more than just listening to excel-savvy business analysts.
-It calls for creating a digital community to connect people in different workspaces and communicate with them regularly.
+It calls for creating a digital community to connect people in different workspaces and communicating with them regularly.
 It means asking for feedback and review of reports with an open communication style.
-There needs to be a focus on knowledge management and using the tacit knowledge that exists within your organization.
-Data needs to be democratized, with secure access to it provided when possible.
-Capabilities need to be enhanced with data analytics learning programs for employees in order to create effective process improvement projects.
-Finally, senior cross-functional management from all disciplines needs to be involved.
+There needs to be a focus on knowledge management and using the tacit knowledge that exists within your organisation.
+Data needs to be democratised, with secure access to it provided when possible.
+Capabilities need to be enhanced through for purpose data analytics learning programmes for employees which are connected to real process improvement projects.
+And senior cross-functional management from all disciplines needs to be involved.

-Data-Driven Leadership (DDL) bridges the gap between business purpose and business impact.
-Any culture or change initiative that is not tied to these principles will fail or, at best, result in a standalone project.
-DDL is something your organization must live and breathe daily.
-It means leadership is connected to short governance cycles with a relentless focus on accountability in your business.
+Data Driven Leadership (DDL) bridges the gap between business purpose and business impact.
+Any culture or change initiative that is not tied to these principles will fail and be, at the best, a standalone project.
+DDL is something your organisation must breathe and live daily.
+It is Leadership connected to short governance cycles with a relentless focus on accountability in your business.